AColonnaDistria/Percolation-project/README.md

 - Can change size & probability p with sliders
 - Detects clusters with bfs algorithm or dfs algorithm and color them
 - The biggest cluster is colored in red
+- Screenshot is available
+- Generating a dual graph (still not complete)